zix99/sshsysmon/readme.md

 #### Summary

-Summary will print out a human-readable summary of all servers specified in the config.
+`summary` will print out a human-readable summary of all servers specified in the config.
 It is a great way to validate your config.

 It can be executed with: